10 Bollywood Songs Which Amazingly Were Shot In A Single Take

 8. Sexy Baliye – Secret Superstar (2017)

 Probably the first time in his career Aamir Khan has shot a song in one take which is Sexy Baliye from his 2017 released film Secret Superstar which features in the end credits.
-The way Aamir does it nails it to the 'T' as Shakti Kumaarr that is his character's name with a loud get-up.
+The way Aamir does it nails it to the 'T' as Shakti Kumaarr which is his character's name with a loud get-up.
 Though there is just a single cut in the entire song where he removes his jacket is edited smartly.
 The song was composed by Amit Trivedi and penned by Kausar Munir while it had playback by Mika Singh.

 9. Dil Bechara - Title Song (2020)